Crichton Medal

-The Crichton Medal is the name given to the best and fairest award for the Australian rules football team the Essendon Football Club.
+The Crichton Medal is the best and fairest award for the Australian rules football team the Essendon Football Club.
+Since 1959 or 1960, it has been known officially as the W. S. Crichton Medal.
 The naming of the award is in honour of Wally Crichton, a former administrator for Essendon (who was a committeeman from 1926 to 1931, vice-president from 1932 to 1940, and president from 1941 to 1959).
 The voting system as of the 2017 AFL season consists of five coaches, giving each player a ranking from zero to five after each match.
 Players can receive a maximum of 25 votes for a game.

 Essendon's best-and-fairest award has been awarded since 1897, although records of winners between 1897 and 1921 are incomplete.
 The award was suspended during World War I.